-The real center of the town was the fire hall where most of the males over age 16 hung out and waited for the alarm.
-Each summer the back yard of the fire hall was turned into a wonderland at night of hanging Christmas bulbs that lit up booths for games to win stuffed animals, glass plates, or goldfish.
-The carnival rides ran late into the night and the trash from hot dogs and popcorn filled dumpsters all over town.
+The real center of the town was the fire hall where most of the males over the age of 16 hung out and waited for the alarm.
+Each summer the backyard of the fire hall was turned into a wonderland at night of hanging Christmas bulbs that lit up booths for games to win stuffed animals, glass plates, or goldfish.
+The carnival rides ran late into the night and the trash from hot dogs and popcorn-filled dumpsters all over town.
 Wednesday night of carnival week was parade night.
-We set up lawn chairs before dinner and ate sandwiches from a cooler saving the best seats for a front row view.
+We set up lawn chairs before dinner and ate sandwiches from a cooler saving the best seats for a front-row view.
 The bands and baton twirlers paraded for hours coming from all over the state and walking over a mile ending at the firehouse.
 I practiced twirling and high kicks for weeks after the parade every summer.

 My father bought an old tent at an army navy store and we put it up in the yard for a playhouse.
 Rain or shine my cousins and I set up our Barbie doll houses in the tent and played dolls for hours.
-We had two playsets with swings and climbing bars and a much used sandbox with a heavy wooden lid.
-The box was built next to the old wooden tool shed that housed my great grandfather’s ancient collection.
-It was never saved for show or antique value, but really used by all the family when repairs were needed.
-My great grandmother always had a garden with corn, cucumbers, peppers, and tomatoes.
-Years after she died and no one planted any more we still called it the garden, now just a field of grass along the waterfront.
-There were several old trees with a wire line between that was used as a dog run for my uncle’s golden retriever, Sam.
+We had two playsets with swings and climbing bars and a much-used sandbox with a heavy wooden lid.
+The box was built next to the old wooden tool shed that housed my great-grandfather’s ancient collection.
+It was never saved for show or antique value but was really used by all the family when repairs were needed.
+My great-grandmother always had a garden with corn, cucumbers, peppers, and tomatoes.
+Years after she died and no one planted anymore we still called it the garden, now just a field of grass along the waterfront.
+There were several old trees with a wire line between them that was used as a dog run for my uncle’s golden retriever, Sam.
 I disliked the holly tree because the dropped leaves pricked my bare feet.